ospaarmann/ga_form_abandonment/README.md

 ## Idea
 An important part of understanding your users bevavior and improving conversion rates is to understand when they started to fill out a form but then closed the window or navigated somewhere else.

-This script tracks every field the user enters data in and before the window or tab is closed or the user leaves the page a summary is sent to Google Analytics as an event containing all fields the user touched.
+This script tracks every field the user enters data in.
+Before the window or tab is closed or the user leaves the page a summary is sent to Google Analytics as an event containing all fields the user touched.

+This way you don't have to fire an event whenever a user touches a field but still get a detailed report on what might have thrown the user off.

 ## Usage